The Three Questions

 What Do I Want To Have Happen?

 This question invites an attendee to share what she would like to experience at the conference.
-What does she want to learn more about, what questions does she want answered, and what topics does she want to discuss?
-The facilitator encourages attendees to answer this question as if the conference could provide everything an attendee asks for—as long as she asks!
+What do they want to learn more about, what questions do they want answered, and what topics do they want to discuss?
+The facilitator encourages attendees to answer this question as if the conference could provide everything an attendee asks for—as long as they ask!
 Attendees are told they can ask for general topics, the answers to highly specific questions, technical issues, “people” issues; what’s important is that attendees ask for what they want.
 Some examples:

 “I want to talk about promotion with anyone who has experience with community supported agriculture.”

 “I need to find out how to configure X widgets so they will frambolize successfully.”